-CAUTION: To avoid losing data, save and close all open files and exit all open programs before you turn off your computer.
+$\Delta$ CAUTION: To avoid losing data, save and close all open files and exit all open programs before you turn off your computer.

-- 1. Turning off your computer:

-- In Windows 10 (using a touch enabled device or mouse):
+- 1. Turning off your computer: - In Windows 10 (using a touch enabled device or mouse):

-- 1. Click or tap

-- 2. Click or tap \circlearrowleft and then click or touch Shut down.
+- 2. Click or tap $\bigcirc$ and then click or touch Shut down.

 - In Windows 8 (using a touch enabled device):

 - 1. Swipe in from the right edge of the screen, opening the Charms menu and select Settings.

-- 2. Tap O and then tap Shut down
+- 2. Tap and then tap Shut down

 - In Windows 8 (using a mouse):

 - 1. Point to upper-right corner of the screen and click Settings.

-- 2. Click \circlearrowleft and then click Shut down.
+- 2. Click 0 and then click Shut down.

 - In Windows 7:

 - 1. Click Start.

 - 2. Click Shut Down.

+- 2. Ensure that the computer and all attached devices are turned off.
+If your computer and attached devices did not automatically turn off when you shut down your operating system, press and hold the power button for about 6 seconds to turn them off.